 The Ichimoku Cloud indicator provides traders with a collection of technical metrics capable of outlining directional trend momentum and support/resistance levels in any financial market.

 These tools can help traders identify the market’s dominant trend (bullish or bearish) and determine an appropriate time to enter/exit active positions to achieve maximum profitability.

-Let’s begin with a look at the name of the trading system itself, as this translation provides us with a lot of information about its goal and design:
+Let’s take a look at the name of the trading system itself, as this translation provides us with a lot of information about its goal and design:

 In practical terms, the Ichimoku technique works as an all-in-one trading system that’s ideal in its ability to filter between positive and negative market phases:

 Within these dominant trend signals, the Ichimoku system also displays internal signals that can be used to validate/confirm the future price projections made by the Cloud.
-To understand these minor trading signals, we must take apart the system and examine its component parts.
+To understand these minor trading signals, we must take apart the system and examine its parts.

 The calculations which create the total Ichimoku Cloud system include five different minor indicators: